aditya2001/selenium-interview-questions/README.md

    Element Not Interactable Exception is raised when an element is found but is not interactable (e.g., it’s hidden or disabled).

    Resolution ->
    The primary resolution method for an ElementNotInteractableException is to ensure that the element is both visible and enabled before interacting with it.
+Use explicit wait with expected conditions.

 4. `No Such window Exception` ->